ypei23/pagila-hw/README.md

        ```
        Then run the the test case script with
        ```
-       $ docker-compose exec pg ./check_answers.sh
+       $ docker-compose exec pg ./run_tests.sh
        ```
+1. Upload a link to your forked github repo on sakai.

+   > **Note:**
+   > The github actions for this project are currently broken because they are not running the correct scripts.
+   > You will have to modify the file `.github/workflows/tests.yml` to run the correct script.
+   > Once you've done that, you are likely to find that some test cases will pass on the lambda server but fail on github actions.
+   > You will then have to figure out why they are failing on github actions and fix them for full credit.

 1. **Grading:**
     If all test cases pass, you will receive full credit.
     For the first failing test case, you will receive -4 points.
     For each additional failing test case, you will receive -1 point.
-1. Upload a link to your forked github repo on sakai.
+    If the github actions do not run correctly, you will receive a 0.